waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_6.md

    # ./spec/feature/public_bike_access_spec.rb:19:in `block (2 levels) in <top (required)>'
 ```

+:twisted_rightwards_arrows:

 Again this is our feature test failing.
-Naturally we'll want to create a unit-test for the missing low level functionality, that will go in our bike_spec.rb file.
+Naturally we'll want to create a unit-test for the missing low level functionality.
+As you might expect, that will go in our bike_spec.rb file.

 ````ruby
 it 'can break' do